English Bridge Union: National Grading Scheme

 The National Grading Scheme (NGS) was introduced in April 2010 and aims to provides a fair and trustworthy measure of an individual players current performance when playing duplicate bridge.
 The NGS indicates an individual’s current playing ability based on the last 80 or so playing sessions at whatever level they play.
 The NGS calculates a current grade and a grade band for each EBU member, which is updated whenever new results for that player are received.
 The value of the grade is the scheme’s estimate of the percentage score that a player would have achieved on average if partnering another player with the same current grade at Match Pointed Pairs in a field of nationally average strength.
 EBU grades have been divided into 13 playing card bands, ranging from ‘Ace’ at the top to ‘Two’ at the beginners’ end.
 Each band covers a 2% range of grade values, with ‘Eight’ having a range of 49‐51%.
 The scheme is complementary to the Master Point Scheme, and the two schemes are independent.

 Player of the Year Championship

 The most prestigious events in the EBU calendar, including the Gold Cup, contribute to the Player of the Year Championship.
-Points are accumulated from 1 October until 30 September with a prize of £1,000 to the winner.
+Points are accumulated from 1 October until 30 September.

-Since its introduction in 2014/15, there have been five different winners of the competition:
+Since its introduction in 2014/15, the winners are:

 Universal Membership

 The EBU launched its "Pay to Play" scheme on 1 April 2010 to create Universal Membership, replacing its previous method of financing.
-A small payment (36 pence from April 2016 to March 2017) is charged each time a player plays at an EBU affiliated club.
+A small payment (44 pence from April 2023 to March 2024) is charged each time a player plays at an EBU affiliated club.
 Payment of this Universal Membership fee means that all members of clubs which are affiliated to the EBU become player members of the EBU.
 Direct membership of the EBU – for those who play at unaffiliated clubs, or live outside England – is also available.